 Figure 6.3.1-1: Example SEALDD multi-modal flows mapping to reference points.

 Figure 6.3.1-1 illustrates XR services using two different XR Servers (A and B).
 The services provided are used in one case by a single integrated VAL client, VAL client 3, on UE Y. The services provided are also used by UE X with VAL XR client 2 on UE X and VAL XR client 1 on a device tethered to UE X (see 3GPP TR 26.806[8] clause 4.4).
+If the SEALDD client is deployed at the tethered device, the SEALDD clients at tethered device and tethering UE utilises SEALDD-PC5 reference point for the data delivery.

 Editor’s Note: It is FFS whether the multi-modal flow usecase for tethered devices, as shown in the UE X example, is in scope of the current study.